What is BIQE Archive

 Image profiles

-This means that you can choose from 39 different processing or image filters, which you place in a specific order for the best OCR result.
+This means you can choose from 39 different processing or image filters, which you place in a specific order for the best OCR result.

 Step 5